 Car forwarding is based on the "car card and waybill" concept adapted to Missabe Northern needs.
-Waybills contain only essential movement information so the type can be as large as possible and so the reader doesn't need to skim over boiler plate to find it.
+Waybills contain only essential movement information so the print can be as large as possible and so the reader doesn't need to skim over boiler plate to find it.
 Card box slots exist for every track where cars are placed for ease of keeping inventory properly by track.
 Waybills set for the current location are holds, all others are pick-ups.
+Waybills generally list 1)location, 2)industry name, and 3)type of freight or a warehouse door for spotting.
+The color location box may have two lines so that locations within the large Minneapolis and Duluth terminals may be indicated to aid switching upon arrival.

 Passenger equipment also has individual car cards and waybill information, as some trains need to be made up before departure and need to be switched out at final terminal and sometimes in route.
+Do not turn waybills or the System General Agent (me) will time-slip you.